forgeservicelab/ansible.kapa-testapp/README.md

 kapa-testapp
 =========

-Playbook for installing Secure Server for X-Road (Kansallinen Palveluväylä).
+Playbook for running test service calls to KaPA.

 Requirements
 ------------